 Take legal prescription medicine with you so you remain in good health.
 Keep your medicines in their original packaging.
 Always carry a copy of your prescription and a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

 Mosquito-borne diseases such as malaria and dengue fever are widespread across Solomon Islands.
-A dengue outbreak was declared in Solomon Islands from October 2016 to April 2017.
+There was a dengue outbreak from October 2016 to April 2017.
 The Solomon Island Public Health Emergency and Surveillance Unit continue to carry out routine surveillance on the outbreak.
 Malaria is prevalent in most areas of Solomon Islands and occurs throughout the year.
 The Solomon Islands experienced a Zika virus outbreak in 2015 to early 2016.
 The Australian Department of Health advises pregnant women to discuss any travel plans with their doctor and defer non-essential travel to Zika virus-affected areas.

 Protect yourself against mosquito-borne illnesses: